 FSSAI specifications of cold storage of fruits.
 Preparation of Jam, Jelly and marmalade.
 Production of pectin and vinegar.
-Preparation, preservation and machinery for manufacture of jam and vinegar.
+Fruit waste management and vegetable waste recycling.

 - apply the FSSAI specifications for crystallization of fruits and vegetables.
 (L2) - explain the preparatory methods of Jam, jelly and marmalade.
 (L2) - utilise the equipment for the preparation of pectin and vinegar.
-(L2) - outline the procedure for the production of jam and vinegar.
+(L2) - outline the procedure for fruit and vegetable waste recycling.
 (L2)